shivamndave/tiny_house/src/app/api/README.md

 The live.php file parses and sends queries in sql for the database based on GET requests made by the frontend (dashboard).
 Essentially it parses a URL request, performs queries, and then formats the data gotten in JSON arrays.

 #####db_credentials.php (or db_credentials_sample.php)
+The db_credentials.php is not uploaded, however a sample version of it is.
+This is imported into the live.php file and allows database access.
+It holds information regarding what database is being queried, whom is accessing it, and what password is required to access it.

+__DO NOT UPLOAD THIS FILE.
+CURRENTLY IT IS IN THE '.gitignore' FILE, HOWEVER THIS HOLDS SENSITIVE INFORMATION THAT SHOULD ONLY BE STORED LOCALLY__
 ###URL Requests

+## Database Configuration
+* About
+* Setup